Skip to content

 Copier is a library and CLI app for generating projects from templates.
 It takes in a local path or Git URL and dynamically replaces values in text files.

-• Copier is a wrapper around a straightforward file templates; create allows for dynamic logic for generating contents based on provided options
+• Copier is a wrapper around a straightforward file templates; Bingo allows for dynamic logic for generating contents based on provided options

-• Copier only supports file templates; create allows for sending network requests and running shell scripts
+• Copier only supports file templates; Bingo allows for sending network requests and running shell scripts

-• Copier always operates at the scale of one template; create provides more granular APIs for areas of features (Blocks and Presets)
+• Copier always operates at the scale of one template; Bingo’s Stratum engine provides more granular APIs for areas of features (Blocks and Presets)

-Copier is also written in Python and is installed using tools in the Python ecosystem. create is written in TypeScript and is set up to work in the web ecosystem.
+Copier is also written in Python and is installed using tools in the Python ecosystem.
+Bingo is written in TypeScript and is set up to work in the web ecosystem.

 degit